yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/dml_insert.md

 This is useful for obtaining values that were supplied by defaults, such as a serial sequence number.
 Any expression using the table's columns is allowed.

-`RETURNING` column list is identical to that of the output list of `SELECT`.
+`RETURNING` column list syntax is identical to that of the column list of `SELECT`.

 ### *column_values*